-The ACVA is currently enrolling students for the 2018 Australian IVAS Course which was approved by IVAS and has been granted 211 CE points by the AVA.
+The ACVA is about to start enrolling students for the 2020 Australian IVAS Course which was approved by IVAS and will be administered by The Centre for Veterinary Education (CVE).
 This structured program allows you to rapidly integrate acupuncture into your veterinary practice and on completion of all requirements you will receive the IVAS Certification of Veterinary Acupuncture (CVA).

-We anticipate enrolments for the 2018 Australian IVAS Course will commence in 2017.
+We anticipate enrolments for the 2020 Australian IVAS Course will commence mid 2019.
 Watch this site and contact Bill Rae to register interest and enrol to enjoy the Early Bird Registration benefits.